 This year’s crop will probably be good, at least until March.

 What you purchase this fall is from this year’s crop.
 Stored correctly, they will easily last until March.
 I often eat from my stash until sometime in June.
 In 2019 I ate my last 2018 sweet potato in the middle of July, and it was perfectly fine.

 Large Sweet Potatoes Are Not Tough

 That’s right, no matter how large, sweet potatoes never get tough.
-Sometimes you can find a batch of deeply discounted sweet potatoes after holiday shoppers have picked through them, leaving only the extra large roots.
+Sometimes you can find a batch of deeply discounted sweet potatoes after holiday shoppers have picked through them, leaving only the extra-large roots.
 That’s great!
 Just be sure to cook them longer, until the skin starts looking crinkly, and they are really soft.
 They’ll be tender.

 Sweet potatoes, discounted because they’re so large, are a great deal!

 If you didn’t grow them this year, or if you did, and they didn’t produce well, get ready to stock up.
-Thanksgiving and shortly afterwards are the very best time to buy sweet potatoes in the store.
-They are normally a good value for the dollar, but at times, one can get a really great price and stock up.
+Thanksgiving and shortly afterward are the very best time to buy sweet potatoes in the store.
+They are normally good value for the dollar, but at times, one can get a really great price and stock up.
 They keep.
 So there’s no reason not to do this.

 If you can garden in the coming year, consider growing some sweet potatoes.
 Homesteading Edu has a course on how to do this.